phacks/notion-ruby-client/README.md

 end
 ```

+#### Append block children

-Creates and appends new children blocks to the parent block in the requested path:
+Creates and appends new children blocks to the parent block `id` specified.

+Returns a paginated list of newly created first level children block objects.

 ```ruby
 children = [